PikeNote/PikeNote/README.md

 <h1 align="center">Hi 👋, I'm Pike</h1>
 <h3 align="center">Your average beginner developer</h3>

-- 💻 Mainly a backend developer (Not very proficent at HTML and CSS)
 - 📚 Beginner developer who strives to venture more into other languages + frontend development
    - 📝 Want to start learning Rust, HTML/CSS, and C++
 - 🔭 I’m currently working on [taskbar-groups](https://github.com/PikeNote/taskbar-groups-pike-beta)